 The benefits of the electronic monitoring system to residents’ quality of care is clear to inspection bodies.
 In 2018, CQC rated Mallands Outstanding.

 The report mentions Mobile Care Monitoring: “Any new information is shared in handover and put straight into the care plans.
 Everything is recorded as the day goes on.
-This meant staff had clear and up to date information showing how they should support people to manage the risks while ensuring they had as much control and independence as possible.”
+This means staff have clear and up to date information showing how they should support people to manage the risks while ensuring they had as much control and independence as possible.”

 Roz advocates the electronic monitoring system in her local area.
 Many regional professionals and care home managers are familiar with the system.